List of The Incredible Hulk characters: Thunderbolt Ross

 General Thunderbolt Ross appears in The Incredible Hulk voiced by Robert Ridgely.

 Spymaster

 Spymaster appeared in The Incredible Hulk episode "Prisoner of the Monster."
 He was named as such, but did not wear a costume of any type.

 Glenn Talbot

 Glenn Talbot appeared in the 1980s Incredible Hulk animated television series voiced by Pat Fraley.
-In this version Major Talbot's first name was changed from Glenn to "Ned".
-He was nicknamed by the troops secretly as "Noodle-head Ned" because he was very clumsy, was somewhat cowardly, he sucked up to General Ross, and is often deceived by the enemy throughout the 13 episodes.
+In this version, Talbot's first name was changed from Glenn to "Ned".
+He was nicknamed by the troops secretly as "Noodle-head Ned" because he was very clumsy, was somewhat cowardly, he sucked up to General Ross, and is often deceived by the enemy.